Torvaney/chaoscat/README.md

 > order to build confidence in the system’s capability to withstand
 > turbulent conditions in production.

-In the same way, if you want to ensure that you can ship features to production frequently, and gracefully handle bugs, what better way than to ship features… automatically?
+In the same way, if we want to ensure that you can ship features to production frequently, and gracefully handle bugs, what better way than to ship features… automatically?